keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 <!-- シミュレータの入力 (シナリオ)-->
 Figure\ \ref{fig:simulator-block} shows the input and output for our simulator.
-The simulation scenario file defines various configures for a simulation run.
+The simulation scenario file defines various configurations for a simulation run.
 This file defines the cluster configuration to use and set of jobs.
 Moreover, algorithms that control the execution and communication of jobs as shown in Table\ \ref{tbl:simulator-algorithm} are specified.
 The